 Gnats can come from several places.
 Here are a few places where gnats can surface.

 • From the outside of the house – Many gnats, such as fungus gnats and black gnats, have outdoor habitats.
 They can breed in areas with damp soil, decaying vegetation, or bodies of water like ponds, marshes, or streams.
-Gnats may emerge from these outdoor breeding sites and enter homes or other indoor spaces through an open window or open doors.
+Gnats and fruit flies may emerge from these outdoor breeding sites and enter homes or other indoor spaces through an open window or open doors.

 • The sink or drain – Gnats, like drain flies, thrive in indoor environments with poor drainage or excess moisture.
 They can breed in drains, sewage systems, or other damp areas.
 You will notice their presence around your sink, bathtub, or shower drain.